masoomapunjwani/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  Tried adding a toy and a ``500 (Internal Server Error`` popped up. > ``exception : <NameError: uninitialized constant ToysController::Toys>`` Changed the classname from plural tto singular.

 - Update the number of likes for a toy

   - How I debugged:
+  Clicked the button and got an error: ``Unhandled Rejection (SyntaxError): Unexpected end of JSON input``.
+This means data transmitted isn't eing parsed as JSON.
+  Added a JSON parser to its controller.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Clicked the Donate button and a ``404 Not Found`` error popped.
+Checked the Network on Chrome DevTools. ``exception :
+"<ActionController::RoutingError: No route matches [DELETE] \"/toys/8\">"
+status: 404
+traces``.
+I added a destroy resource to the routes file.